bkshepherd/DaisySeedProjects/GuitarPedal125b/README.md

 1. Updated placement of screen slightly to ease installation.
 2. Updated POT footprint mounting holes to be slightly larger.
 3. Properly grounded Audio TRS jacks when no cable is inserted.
 4. Included exported Gerber and Assembly files to make it easy to order assembled PCBs from JCLPCB.
 Detailed instructions can be found on the [Build the Hardware](docs/README.md) page.
-This requires no knowledge of KiCad to get the PCBs made.
+This requires no knowledge of KiCad to get the PCBs made and mostly Assembled.

 ### Overview